yduf/yduf.github.io/_posts/2021-10-20-photo-digikam.md

 Digikam does not offer that natively.
 To overcome that, the solution is to redirect the config to a different set of database corresponding to a different photo libraries.

-This ban be done by changing the content of `~/.config/digikamrc` throught a script (see below), or in modern system by changing the filesystem view.
+This can be achieved in several way, the simplest being to redirect to a different config when launching digikam.
+Previous attempt were more complex because of lacking the knowledge of the `--config` option.
+They try to do the same by changing the content of `~/.config/digikamrc` throught a script (see below), or in modern system by changing the filesystem view.

 ### [Using --config](https://chatgpt.com/share/67f92479-5cd0-800d-995b-2385071be500)